-Diffmk compares two versions of a file and creates a third file that includes "change mark" commands for nroff(CT) or troff(CT).
-Name1 and name2 are the old and new versions of the file.
-Diffmk generates name3, which contains the lines of name2 plus inserted formatter "change mark" (.mc) requests.
-When name3 is formatted, changed or inserted text is shown by "" at the right margin of each line.
-The position of deleted text is shown by a single "".
+diffmk compares two versions of a file and creates a third file that includes "change mark" commands for nroff or troff. name1 and name2 are the old and new versions of the file, respectively. diffmk generates name3, which contains the lines of name2 plus inserted formatter "change mark" (.mc) requests.
+When name3 is formatted, changed, or inserted, the altered text is indicated by a vertical bar (|) at the right margin of each line.
+The position of deleted text is shown by a single asterisk ().